• Skip to primary navigation

 Individual accounts in a 403(b) plan can be any of the following types.

-• An annuity contract, which is a contract provided through an insurance company.
+- An Annuity Contract: This is a contract provided through an insurance company.

-• A custodial account, which is an account invested in mutual funds.
+- A Custodial Account: This is an account invested in mutual funds.

 As you can see, 403(b) plans can take on a different shape or set-up depending on where they are offered and what type of selections the plan administrator has chosen.